 The Trust has made some important decisions which will reduce the number of people attending our hospitals and community services in person.

-These measures are in addition to the Government rules which say that everyone must stay at home to help stop the spread of coronavirus.
+These measures are in addition to the Government rules on coronavirus.

 Patient visiting suspended